backupbrew/switchbrew/Display services.md

 Takes a type-0x6 buffer for the output [\#NativeWindow](#NativeWindow "wikilink"), an u32, and an u64.
-Returns two output u64s: ExternalLayerId and LayerHandle.
+Returns two output u64s: ExternalLayerId and NativeWindow\_Size.

 ## DestroyStrayLayer